 Our V88 Laptop Battery included with our solar chargers has four settings: 12, 16,19, and 24 Volts.
 To determine the best voltage setting for your laptop, we strongly suggest you look at the AC charger that came with your laptop, on the back of the laptop or in the product specifications.
 On the Toshiba's laptop's AC Charger you will see the output listed on both the AC charger (you may need a magnifying glass, the writing is often tiny) and the back of the laptop at 19V, 2.37A.
 So, if you're using this laptop, you would use the 19V setting on the Voltaic battery.

 Select the output (12, 16 or 19V) that is closest to the voltage output of your AC charger.
 When in doubt, start at a lower voltage.
-So if you laptop asks for 18V, try to see if it charges at 16V before moving to 19 Volts.^back to top
+So if your laptop asks for 18V, try to see if it charges at 16V before moving to 19 Volts.

-DELLs and HPs have a proprietary charging circuit that many times requires a special adapter for best performance, here are the details.
+DELLs and HPs have a proprietary charging circuit that many times require a special adapter for best performance, here are the details.

 DELL – When connected to our battery with our standard adapters, most DELLs will run, but not recharge from our battery.
-This is efficient, but can be frustrating.
+This is efficient but can be frustrating.
 We suggest getting our optional adapters with Microchips to be able to recharge your DELL.
 Newer DELL Ultrabooks need a skinny adapter (4.5x3.0mm) found here.
-Older DELLs require a wider adapter (7.4x5.0mm) here.
+Older DELLs require a wider adapter (7.4x5.0mm).